Chapter 6:

 “Then why would you use it in a place I specifically ordered you not to?”

 “We’ll discuss this later,” David said with a wave of his hand.
 “Mania, take care of the ones on our left.
-Abaddon, kill one goblin a time on our right until they’re all dead.
+Abaddon, kill one goblin a time on our right until I say so.
 Try not to destroy their bodies; we need them for Mania’s Necromancy.
 I’ll handle the rest.”

-“As you command, Master,” Mania replied with a smile, cracking her whip.
+“As you command, Master,” Mania said with a smile.
 “I’ll make sure I live up to your expectations.”

-Abaddon shot a glare at Mania, but quickly composed himself and said, “I won’t disappoint you again, Dark Lord.”
+Abaddon shot a glare at Mania, but quickly composed himself.
+“I won’t disappoint you again, Lord Emperor."

 Mania cracked her whip at the goblins and sliced through twenty of them at once, severing them in half at the waistline.
 Then, she began swinging her whip all around her, cutting down more and more goblins.
 Abaddon, per David’s orders, slowly began picking off his goblins, punching each of them in the chest, destroying their hearts as efficiently as possible.

-David waited until half of the goblins remained before he said, “Withdraw, you two.
-The rest are mine.”
+David waited until half of the goblins remained before he ordered them to withdraw.

-I thought I’d already resolved myself to do this, David thought as he began to sweat.
+I thought I’d already resolved myself to do this, he thought as he started to sweat.
 Even though I saw how easily Mania and Abaddon killed the goblins, I’m scared to face them myself.

 David bawled his hands into fists and ran at the goblins.